Old English Pattern Books for Loop Braiding, 2000, by Noémi Speiser. Self-published.

 Opening section is a detailed description of Speiser’s “track-plan” system for analyzing loop braids.

 Then follow several analyses and beautiful photos of extant loop braids and objects incorporating loop braids from various museums and collections.
 Fascinating, especially since some of the braids have structures that were not recorded in any of the known loop braiding manuscripts.
-It is possible to learn them from the descriptions, if you are familiar with the terminology and braids in OEPBforLB, and have a partner (or two) to braid with.
+There are no instructions for these, but it is possible to figure some of them out from the descriptions, if you already understand the terminology and braids in OEPBforLB, and have a partner (or two) to braid with.

-My next “about” page is on the 17th C. letter braids monograph, which is Part II of this series.
-A review I wrote about Parts I and II for the Braid Society newsletter can be read on L-MBRIC, issue 13 (scroll partway through the issue to get to the review).
+A review I wrote about Parts I and II for the Braid Society newsletter can be read on L-MBRIC, issue 13 (scroll partway through the issue to find the review).

 © 2011–2013 Ingrid Crickmore